 The shingle oak is a distinct species with narrow, smooth-edged leaves with no lobes.
-Bark is similar to several other red oak species; leaves are the best method to ID this tree.
+Bark is similar to several other red oak species; leaves are unique from most other red oaks.

 Central eastern US, extending from eastern Kansas to southern Michigan to North Carolina.
 The distribution is spotty around the outer edges of its range.